AwoludeOS/Thesis-MATLAB-Codes/README.md

 # Thesis-MATLAB-Codes
-A selection of the most important MATLAB scripts from my PhD thesis.
+The codes here are a selection of the most important MATLAB scripts from my PhD thesis.
+These codes are the implementation of heuristics in the second part of my PhD thesis.